Inedo/inedo-docs/ProGet/feeds/other-types.md

 We've had one request for Elixir Hex packages to date, but we know nothing about Elixir, Hex, or the underlying format.
 Happy to learn though!
 Interested?
 Share your thoughts by starting a thread in our [forums](https://forums.inedo.com/), and we'll link it here.

+### PHP Composer/Packagist: Evaluated, seems really tough

+We did a pretty deep dive into PHP/Composer packages a while back, and our conclusion was that they were very difficult to implement due to the way the tightly integrate with git repositories.

+However, we did this assessment without any user partners, and we know next to nothing about PHP, so it could be we misunderstood or looked at the wrong things.
+Maybe not everyone uses the tight git-repository integration?
+Hard to say.
+This is why we partner with customers now.

+Since then, there haven’t been too many requests for it, and we have no idea what the level of interest is for.
+Please add to [QA#2690](https://inedo.com/support/questions/2690) if you've got some insight.

 ### Conda (Anaconda) Packages: probably not